 Traveling is a part of my life.
 It’s hard to know that it’s oftentimes not very eco friendly.
 Flying, diesel train travel, boat travel, driving by car or bus.
-If you don’t travel by bike, sailing boat without a motor or your own feet, travel will always have an carbon footprint.
-But traveling also made me who I am today, an conscious earthling.
-But that would be a sensitive topic for another blog post, if you are interested.
+If you don’t travel by bike, sailing boat without a motor or your own feet, travel will always have a carbon footprint.
+But traveling also made me who I am today, a conscious earthling.
+A inner struggle many are feeling…

 Since I don’t really like flying (anxiety…) I am always looking for alternative travel opportunities.
 And when we decided to go all the way from NYC to LA we had four opportunities: Plane, Bus, Car or Train.

 Plane would have been the shortest trip but we would have a stop over (start and landing always need the most fuel).
 Bus would have been the cheapest, the longest and without much space for the feet.
 Car would have been awesome because your flexibel and alone but it’s also the most exhausting.
 So we chose the train, 3 days in total, changing train in Washington and Chicago.
 Let’s go.

 We booked online on Amtrak and I downloaded the App on my phone, so we didn’t had to print the tickets.

 Food prep for 3 days on the train

 If you live plastic free or striving zero waste, food prepping is the first rule.
 If you want to eat healthy it’s the same thing.
 Because we all know what kind of food you get offered on plane and train stations: Carbs, Sugar, Carbs, Fast Food or a healthy salad with a fatty dressing and then in a plastic container.